The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Global decomposition theorem.

 is an isomorphism.
-This is a local matter.
-By Proposition \ref{Prop. : iso on a point implies iso global} it is enough to show that $c$ is an isomorphism at an individual point $x$.
-By Prop. \ref{Prop. i sep F and F^* then R=R} one has $\R_{S,i}(x,\Fs)=\R_{S,i}(x,\Fs^*)$ for all $x\in X$, so the two functions have the same controlling graphs $\Gamma := \Gamma_{S,i}(\Fs)=\Gamma_{S,i}(\Fs^*)$.
-If we are in the case i), then $\Gamma\neq\emptyset$, and if $x\in\Gamma$, the radii are spectral at $x$, so $c$ is an isomorphism at $x$ by Prop. \ref{dual}.
-The same holds in case ii) by the assumption. \end{proof} \begin{remark} The only pathological case which not contemplated by Thm. \ref{Thm : 5.7 deco good direct siummand} is a virtual open disk $X$, with empty triangulation, on which $\R_{S,i}(-,\Fs)$ and $\R_{S,i}(-,\Fs^*)$ are both the constant function with value $1$, and such that $\R_{S,i-1}(-,\Fs)$ and $\R_{S,i-1}(-,\Fs^*)$ are both solvable or over-solvable at all points of $X$.
+This is a local matter : by Proposition \ref{Prop. : iso on a point implies iso global} it is enough to show that $c$ is an isomorphism at an individual point $x$.
+By Proposition \ref{Prop. i sep F and F^* then R=R} one has $\R_{S,i}(x,\Fs)=\R_{S,i}(x,\Fs^*)$ for all $x\in X$, so the two functions have the same controlling graphs $\Gamma := \Gamma_{S,i}(\Fs)=\Gamma_{S,i}(\Fs^*)$.
+If we are in the case \eqref{Thm : 5.7 deco good direct siummand-i}, then $\Gamma\neq\emptyset$, and if $x\in\Gamma$, the index $i$ is spectral at $x$, and hence $i-1$ is spectral non solvable at $x$ (because $i$ separates the radii).
+So $c$ is an isomorphism at $x$ by Proposition \ref{dual} (cf. Section \ref{Local nature of spectral radii.}).
+The same holds in case \eqref{Thm : 5.7 deco good direct siummand-ii} by the assumption. \end{proof} \begin{remark} The only pathological case which not contemplated by Theorem \ref{Thm : 5.7 deco good direct siummand} is that where $X$ is a virtual open disk, with empty triangulation, on which $\R_{S,i}(-,\Fs)$ and $\R_{S,i}(-,\Fs^*)$ are both the constant function with value $1$, and such that $\R_{S,i-1}(-,\Fs)$ and $\R_{S,i-1}(-,\Fs^*)$ are both solvable or over-solvable at all points of $X$.
 In this case if $i$ separates the radii we do not know if $\Fs_{\geq i}$ is a direct factor of $\Fs$.
+Both $(\Fs^*)_{\geq i}$ and $\Fs_{\geq i}$ are the maximum trivial submodules of $\Fs^*$ and $\Fs$ respectively and they share the same dimension, but $(\Fs_{<i})^*$ might have a non zero trivial submodule as in the example in Section \ref{optimality}, and we do not see why the morphism $c$ should be an isomorphism (cf. Remark \ref{Remark : iso trivial dual}).
+The whole problem comes from the fact that the functor associating to a differential module $\Fs$ on a disk $X$ its solutions on the whole disk $X$ is not exact (cf. Lemma \ref{Lemma :devisage}).

-As soon as one of $\R_{S,i}(-,\Fs)$ and $\R_{S,i}(-,\Fs^*)$ is not identically equal to $1$, then the index $i-1$ is spectral for $\Fs$, or for $\Fs^*$, at some point close to the boundary of the disk (because $i$ separates the radii), and the conditions of the Thm. \ref{Thm : 5.7 deco good direct siummand} are fulfilled. \end{remark}
+However, as soon as one of $\R_{S,i}(-,\Fs)$ and $\R_{S,i}(-,\Fs^*)$ is not identically equal to $1$, then the index $i-1$ is spectral for $\Fs$, or for $\Fs^*$, at some point close to the boundary of the disk (because $i$ separates the radii), and the conditions of the Theorem \ref{Thm : 5.7 deco good direct siummand} are fulfilled. \end{remark}